cerenkilinc/DSA210_Project_CerenKilinc/README.md

  - Datasets are obtained from Kaggle and the World Bank, including global indicators for happiness, education, life expectancy, and crime levels.
 All files are downloaded in CSV format and imported into Python for processing.

 ### Data Cleaning:
-- The countries are removed only the Turkey's will be used and irrelevant columns are removed to maintain analytical clarity.
+- Missing numerical values were handled using mean imputation.
+For all the data sets the writing style of 'Turkey' made is standarize to one writing style
 ### Data Integration:
 - The datasets are merged using the common variable Country, forming a unified dataset containing social and economic indicators alongside crime perception scores.
-Only Turkey data are retained for analysis.

 ### Feature Engineering:
  -  Since the dataset represents a single year (2022) rather than a time series, normalization could reduce the visibility of real differences between variables.
 Therefore, each indicator — such as happiness score, education rate, life expectancy, and crime index — will be presented in its original range to more accurately illustrate their relationships.Additionaly derived metrics such as the education-to-crime ratio and happiness-to-crime ratio, will be generated to capture the relative impact of social well-being on crime levels.
+In addition Z-score standardization was applied to compare Turkey’s position relative to the global distribution.

 ---